internetofwater/docs.geoconnex.us/docs/reference/overview.md

 | **Follow open source development practices** | Engage with the community via GitHub                          | Adhere to open source practices as documented in the [Geoconnex repositories](../about/technical-architecture.md).                          | [Project repositories](../about/technical-architecture.md)                                                    |
 | **Contribute to documentation**              | Help improve guidance for the community                       | Participate in enhancing the [Documentation repository](https://github.com/internetofwater/docs.geoconnex.us) through feedback and updates. | [Submit feedback](https://github.com/internetofwater/geoconnex.us/issues/new?template=best-practice-issue.md) |
 | **Practice responsible data ethics**         | Handle spatial data ethically and respect privacy             | Follow [W3C responsible use guidance](https://www.w3.org/TR/sdw-bp/#interact-responsibly) to ensure ethical management of spatial data.     | TBD                                                                       |

----

-This updated registry incorporates inline citations (hyperlinks) directly into the table to provide immediate access to the relevant W3C, OGC, SELFIE, and other authoritative resources.
-Let me know if any further adjustments are needed!